kyma-project/community/concepts/eventing-code-guidelines.md

   </details>

-- Don't log the error in case you return the same error as a result for the `Reconcile()` method. **Reason:** kubebuilder will output it too, so in the end the user will have two very similar logs one after another:
+- If you return the same error as a result for the `Reconcile()` method, don't log the error.
+That's because Kubebuilder will output it too, so the user gets two very similar logs one after another:
   <details>
       <summary>Example</summary>